cncf/velocity/docs/top30_chart_creation.md

 ### Remove non-code projects

-Imporant:
+Important:
-- Some projects are already defined in `map/skip.csv` but examine `projects/unlimited_both.csv` and remove documentation related projects etc (we want to track them to see changes, but we don not want them in the final report).
+- Some projects are already defined in `map/skip.csv` but examine `projects/unlimited_both.csv` and remove documentation related projects etc (we want to track them to see changes, but we do not want them in the final report).
 - Example: MicrosoftDocs, TheOdinProject
 - We may also want to remove some full-orgs which aren't a single project, like: ibm, intel, hashicorp, mozilla - but finally you need to split out separate projects from them.